Last updated: March 9, 2026

 7. Sourdough Toast + Olive Oil

-Fermentation makes sourdough easier to digest.
+Fermentation often makes sourdough easier to tolerate.

 Add cucumber slices or a bit of firm cheese if tolerated.

-8. Carrot Sticks + Low-FODMAP Hummus
+8. Carrot Sticks + Low FODMAP Hummus

-Make hummus without garlic for a gut-friendly dip.
+Make hummus without garlic for better digestion.

-For more crunchy, energizing ideas:
+For more crunchy, energizing snacks:

 9. Strawberries or Kiwi (Small Portion)